 "It ends up being an uphill battle for the rest of your life," she tells LIVESTRONG.com.
 "So really tuning in and asking yourself: 'Who are you doing this for?' is essential.
 Ask yourself if needing to be in that body type really aligns with your values and the things that drive you."

 Others might feel like they are trying to get back to their old body so they can feel better performing in their chosen sport.
 For example, if someone who is healing after giving birth wants to resume running but finds their new body has new pains, they might yearn for their pre-baby body.
-While this is totally normal, it might be more self-compassionate to give yourself a break.
+While this is totally understandable, it might be more self-compassionate to give yourself a break.

 "If your activity is not truly not enjoyable because it doesn't feel good, then find something else to do," Roth-Goldberg says.
 "Shifting into something that does feel good — even if it's just temporary — will help your body and mind as you get back to whatever it is you truly want to be doing."